brianhill/mathematical-analysis/daily_schedule_term_5.md

 ## Daily Schedule Term 5

-Note: All page numbers, equations, and problem numbers refer to the [3rd edition of Spivak](https://www.amazon.com/Calculus-Michael-Spivak/dp/0521867444)
+Note: All page numbers, equations, and problem numbers refer to the [3rd edition of Calculus by Michael Spivak](https://www.amazon.com/Calculus-Michael-Spivak/dp/0521867444).

+Details will be added on an ongoing basis through the term.

 ### Week 1 &mdash; Chapter 1 &mdash; Basic Properties of Numbers